MarcoGorelli/polars-plugins-tutorial/docs/branch_mispredictions.md

 }
 ```

-This kind of operation is so common in Polars that there's a convenience method
+or, if you like to keep things simple (this kind of operation is
-for it: `apply_values`.
+so common in Polars that there's a convenience method
-Using that, the code becomes:
+for it: `apply_values`):
 ```Rust
 #[polars_expr(output_type=Int64)]
 fn abs_i64(inputs: &[Series]) -> PolarsResult<Series> {